MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 #### Citrix virtual channel allow list

-The [Virtual channel allow list](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops/secure/virtual-channel-security#adding-virtual-channels-to-the-allow-list) policy setting in CVAD enables the use of an allow list that specifies which virtual channels are allowed to be opened in an ICA session.
+The [Virtual channel allow list](https://docs.citrix.com/en-us/citrix-virtual-apps-desktops/secure/virtual-channel-security#adding-virtual-channels-to-the-allow-list) policy setting in CVAD enables the use of an allow list that specifies which virtual channels can be opened in an ICA session.
 When enabled, all processes except the Citrix built-in virtual channels must be stated.
 As a result, more entries are required for the new Teams client to be able to connect to the client-side plugin (MsTeamsPluginCitrix.dll).

 With Citrix Virtual Apps and Desktops 2203 or later, the virtual channel allow list is **enabled by default**.
 These default settings deny access to the new Teams custom virtual channels as the allow list **doesn't** include the new Teams main process name.